In our detailed guide to Pathfinder: Kingmaker we tell you how to perfectly configure the difficulty level and the autopause.

 - Pause when a new enemy appears (Important)

 If you are already in combat, you may sometimes see more enemies appear.
-Now and then, for example, you may find yourself with enemy reinforcements in your back.
+For example, you may find yourself with enemy reinforcements in your back.
 An automatic pause will give you time to react.

 - Pause when a party member has low HP (Important)

 This menu item is also very useful if you have lost track of the life bars of your party members.
-Often a cleric can prevent the worst if the autopause has notified you of the problem.
+Often a cleric can prevent the worst if the autopause has notified you of the problem in time.

-This is in connection with the difficulty level the most important menu item at all.
+In connection with the difficulty level this is the most important option at all.
 As soon as an enemy appears on the screen, the game pauses.
 Please note that the pause already takes effect as soon as a character has noticed an enemy.
-Often the enemies are still under the fog of war.
-To see them, press the Highlight key (TAB by default).
+Often the enemies are still behind the fog of war.
+To see them, press the highlight key (TAB by default).

-With this setting, you can hardly be completely surprised by an enemy, and you can prepare for battle, cast buffs, and position yourself appropriately.
-If this setting is turned off, you will always run directly into battles, making life unnecessarily difficult for you.
+With this setting you can hardly be completely surprised by an enemy and you can prepare for battle, cast buffs and position yourself appropriately.
+If this setting is turned off, you will always run directly into battles, making your life unnecessarily difficult.

 - Pause when weapon is ineffective (Important)

-Sometimes our heroes do absolutely no damage against an enemy, for example, when we attack swarms with standard weapons (requiring area spells, especially fire and acid) or cannot stop the regeneration of a Lindworm (requiring cold iron weapons).
-In any case, a pause will be triggered if one of our characters does no damage.
+Sometimes our heroes do absolutely no damage against an enemy, for example, when they attack swarms with standard weapons (requiring area spells, especially fire and acid) or cannot stop the regeneration of a Lindworm (requiring cold iron weapons).
+In any case a pause will be triggered if one of our characters doesn’t do damage.
 By looking into the combat log (right-click on the respective entry) we can see why no damage was dealt and can eventually initiate appropriate actions (e.g. changing weapons).